justeattakeaway/pie/apps/pie-docs/src/components/text-input/code/code.md

 }
 ```

-These concepts work just as well inside of a Vue or React application.
+These concepts work just as well inside a Vue or React application.
 Below is a similar implementation for validating a number input in a React application.

 {% notification {
   type: "information",